Tricks for C++ Simple App Development

 Fedora is the distribution I'm using.

-Use MOLD
+MOLD Linker

-Although we are just writing a simple app, mold
+Install mold.
+Although we are just writing a simple app, mold still made the build a little faster.

 VSCode and Clangd